icinganalysis/icinganalysis.github.io/content/iceval_challenges.md

 The software is available at [software.nasa.gov](https://software.nasa.gov/software/LEW-18573-1)

 [^4]:
-William B. Wright and Adam Rutkowski, "A summary of validation results for LEWICE 2.0."
-37th Aerospace Sciences Meeting and Exhibit.
-1998.
+William B. Wright and Adam Rutkowski, "A summary of validation results for LEWICE 2.0", 1999.
 [NASA/CR-208690](https://ntrs.nasa.gov/citations/19990021235).